UK CURRENT PROJECTS

 Makomu Hospital received funds to prepare for Covid-19.
 They now have a safer waiting area for patients, an isolation room, enough PPE and numerous items for sanitization and hygiene, thanks to your donations to You Touch Africa.

 Patients who need blood tests to diagnose their illnesses are referred to another hospital 10 miles away due to lack of reliable testing equipment.
 Due to the increase in the number of patients at the hospital, they hope to be able to purchase a Hematological Machine in order to be able to perform more accurate full body count tests.
-This machine will be a live saving and a game changer for the many children and women who rely on the hospital for their healthcare.
+This machine will save lives and be a game changer for the many children and women who rely on the hospital for their healthcare.

 The machine will cost over 11 million shillings.
 The villagers hope to be able to raise up to 4 million shillings.
 Hence, they are requesting 7 million shillings=£2,450 from You Touch Africa.